Ananyasingh2002/SimplePasswordManager/README.md

 ## Usage

--Run the script.
+- Run the script.

--The main window will appear, showing a set of buttons for different actions.
+- The main window will appear, showing a set of buttons for different actions.

--Click the appropriate button to perform the desired action.
+- Click the appropriate button to perform the desired action.

--Follow the prompts and input boxes to enter necessary information.
+- Follow the prompts and input boxes to enter necessary information.

--Enjoy managing your passwords with ease!
+- Enjoy managing your passwords with ease!

 ## Disclaimer